By LOUIS DENICOLA

-- Pros - Year-round 3 percent cash back at supermarkets on the first $6,000 in purchases (then 1 percent), and 2 percent at gas stations.
+- Pros - Year-round 3 percent cash back at supermarkets on the first $6,000 in purchases, and 2 percent at gas stations and select department stores.
 You get 1 percent cash back on all other purchases.
 New cardholders can get a 0 percent APR promotional rate for 12 months on new purchases, and on balance transfers made within 30 days of opening the account.

 - Cons - American Express may not be as widely accepted as cards from other issuers.
 In addition, while the 2.7 percent foreign exchange fee is slightly lower than the other cards listed here, there are cards without any foreign exchange fee.

 You can get a $100 sign-up bonus after spending $1,000 in the first three months.

 Some people would rather not have to bother with the categories.
 Cristina Guglielmetti, a Certified Financial Planner™ in New York City says, "I prefer ones without a lot of categories to remember, and having the ability to take the reward however you like.
 The key is to pay it off every month."
 She uses the Citi® Double Cash card for this reason.